BergmannLab/metabomodules-docker/README.md

 # METABOMODULES
-This repository holds the source code for **metabomodules**, a python/command-line pipeline for automatic metabolite identification in 1D NMR data using unsupervised clustering
+This repository holds the source code for **metabomodules**, a Linux/macOS command-line toolbox to for automatic metabolite identification in 1D NMR data using unsupervised clustering.

 ## SOURCE CODE
 To get a copy of the source code run: